 Save America's Treasures Grants

 The grants are administered by the National Park Service in partnership with the National Endowment for the Arts, the National Endowment for the Humanities, the Institute of Museum and Library Services, and the President's Committee on the Arts and the Humanities.
 Private partners, including the National Trust for Historic Preservation, help to raise non-Federal funds to match the Federal grants appropriated by Congress to preserve many nationally significant historic properties and museum collections.

-NPS is pleased to announce the official partnership agreement signed in 2014 with the American Architectural Foundation to promote Save America’s Treasures.
+NPS & AAF partners in Preservation!NPS is pleased to announce the official partnership agreement signed in 2014 with the American Architectural Foundation to promote Save America’s Treasures.

 Important Information for Active Grants

 Note all active awards must close by December 31, 2016.